Nagendra1997/mesibo-documentation/synchronization.md

 Mesibo.ReadDbSession mReadSession = new Mesibo.ReadDbSession("dest", 0, null, this);
 int count = mReadSession.read(100)
 ```
 Once you call `read()`, it reads the local database and checks if there are messages for the user called `"dest"`.
-It will return the number of messages and you will be getting `count` number of messages for that user through the listener `Mesibo_OnMessage`.
+It will return the number of messages and you will be getting so many messages for that user through the listener `Mesibo_OnMessage`.
+See the section on [Read APIs]({{ '/documentation/tutorials/get-started/reading-messages' | relative_url }}) to know more.

-But when your user logs in on a new device, and you call `read()` for the first time, it will not give you any messages ie; `count` will be `0`.
-Because the new database will be initially empty and may not contain any messages for the user you have attempted to `read`.
-You need to sync the database on the new device to include messages for the selected user/group, from the one on the previous device.
-You may think, you need to transfer all of the data from the previous database to the new one.
-But, this is not a feasible approach.
-You only need to `sync` messages for the selected user on demand.

-To perform this on-demand synchronization mesibo provides the `sync` API.
+But when your user logs in on a new device, and you call `read()` for the first time, it will not give you any messages ie; The `count` returned will be `0`.
+This is because the new database will be initially empty and may not contain any messages for the user you have attempted to `read`.
+You need to sync the database on the new device to include messages for the selected user/group present on your server.
+One approach to do this will be, to transfer all of the data from your on-premise server's database to the app's local database.
+This is not recommended.
+You only need to `sync` messages for the selected user on demand and you can easily achieve this by using mesibo's `sync` API.

 ## Using the sync API
 When your call to `read()` returns zero messages, you may request for a `sync` as follows.